sebftw/Eiko/README.md

 ```matlab
 addpath('/path/to/eiko')
 ```
-Requires MATLAB R2018b+ with the Parallel Computing Toolbox.
-See the [MATLAB installation guide](/matlab/MATLAB_INSTALLATION.md) for more details and options.
+Requires MATLAB R2021a+ with the Parallel Computing Toolbox.
+See the [MATLAB installation guide](/matlab/MATLAB_INSTALLATION.md) for more details.
 <!-- END_MATLAB_ONLY -->

 ### Python
 ```bash
 pip install eiko
 ```
-Requires Python 3.8+ and either PyTorch or JAX.
+Requires Python 3.8+ and PyTorch or JAX.
 We recommend using the automated installer script [install_eiko_python.bat](https://github.com/sebftw/Eiko/releases/latest/download/install_eiko_python.bat), which checks your GPU driver, installs C++ and CUDA compilers, and sets up Python, PyTorch, and JAX in a virtual environment.

-See the [Python installation guide](/python/PYTHON_INSTALLATION.md) for more details and options.
+See the [Python installation guide](/python/PYTHON_INSTALLATION.md) for more details.

 ### Requirements
 Your system must have the following: